-Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2024 federal fiscal year.
+Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration

+A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2024 federal fiscal year.
 Sequestration will affect the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
 The federal subsidy has been reduced in each fiscal year, commencing with the federal fiscal year ended September 30, 2013.
-Based on guidance issued by the Internal Revenue Service in July 2019, such federal subsidy will be reduced by 5.9% or \$1,320,825 for payments from October 1, 2019 through September 30, 2020..
-The sequestration reduction rate will be applied unless and until a law is enacted that cancels or otherwise impacts the sequester, at which time the sequestration reduction rate is subject to change.
+Based on guidance issued by the Internal Revenue Service in July 2019, such federal subsidy will be reduced by 5.9% or \$1,320,825 for payments from October 1, 2019 through September 30, The sequestration reduction rate will be applied unless and until a law is enacted that cancels or otherwise impacts the sequester, at which time the sequestration reduction rate is subject to change.
 Reductions in future federal fiscal years are currently unknown.

-Adverse changes in the amount of the federal subsidy the Commission receives on its Build America Bonds will require the Commission to use other funds to offset the loss of this subsidy.
+changes in the amount of the federal subsidy the Commission receives on its Build America Bonds will require the Commission to use other funds to offset the loss of this subsidy.

-Possible changes in federal tax laws could affect the excludability or deductibility of interest on tax-exempt bonds such as the Series of 2020 Bonds Current and future legislative proposals, if enacted into law, could cause interest on the Series of 2020 Bonds to be subject, directly or indirectly, to federal income taxation, or to be subject to or not be exempted from state income taxation, or otherwise prevent the owners of the Series of 2020 Bonds from realizing the full current benefit of the tax status of such interest.
-The introduction and/or enactment of any such legislative proposals may also affect the market price for, or marketability of, the Series of 2020 Bonds.
-Prospective purchasers of the Series of 2020 Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation, as to which Bond Counsel will express no opinion.
+Possible changes in federal tax laws could affect the excludability or deductibility of interest on tax-exempt bonds such as the Series A of 2020 Bonds Current and future legislative proposals, if enacted into law, could cause interest on the Series A of 2020 Bonds to be subject, directly or indirectly, to federal income taxation, or to be subject to or not be exempted from state income taxation, or otherwise prevent the owners of the Series A of 2020 Bonds from realizing the full current benefit of the tax status of such interest.
+The introduction and/or enactment of any such legislative proposals may also affect the market price for, or marketability of, the Series A of 2020 Bonds.
+Prospective purchasers of the Series A of 2020 Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation, as to which Co-Bond Counsel will express no opinion.
 See "TAX MATTERS."

-The Series of 2020 Bonds may be repaid early due to the exercise of the redemption option.
-If this happens, yield may be affected and Series Bondholders will bear reinvestment risk
+The Series A of 2020 Bonds may be repaid early due to the exercise of the redemption option.
+If this happens, yield may be affected and Series A of 2020 Bondholders will bear reinvestment risk The Series A of 2020 Bonds may be redeemed prior to their final maturity if the Commission exercises its option to redeem the Series A of 2020 Bonds.
+Bondholders bear the risk that monies received upon such redemption cannot be reinvested in comparable securities or at comparable yields.